 Compared to Fidelity, Betterment has similarities and differences to this famous online brokerage platform.
 Fidelity supports SaaS, iPhone, iPad, and Android.
 Betterment, on the other hand, supports only SaaS.

 Betterment is mainly used by companies that want to offer their employees a better 401(k), which is not the case with Fidelity.
 Fidelity is for businesses that want an online broker and trading platform.
-The purpose of your trading may make you choose one over the other.
+The purpose of your web trading platform may make you choose one over the other.

 Betterment is a full-service partner that handles most of the tasks for you.
 These include onboarding, administration, reporting, investments, and many others.
-It also offers advice and assists employees when necessary to increase returns despite the risks.
+It also offers advice and assists employees to increase returns despite the risks.

 Betterment helps employees in establishing retirement plans and managing their finances.
 That gives them more time to focus on productive tasks at the company.